Interfaces

 Appearance

-Like designs, every interface has:
+Like designs, every interface has the following properties:

 Geometry types